 Meditation: Mindfulness Practice.
 Various types of mindful meditation practices will be lead and will include Zen-styled walking practice.

 Asana: Physical Practice (Exercise) to open the Nadis or subtle body energetic pathways.

-Cancellations: Cancellations received 60 days or more prior to the departure date are subject to a $100 cancellation fee.
-Reservations cancelled 30-59 days prior to the departure date are subject to a cancellation fee in the amount of 50%.
-Reservations cancelled less than 29 days prior to the departure date are non-refundable.
-Full payment is due by May 5, 2020.
+Cancellations: Cancellations received 60 days or more prior to the retreat are subject to a $100 cancellation fee.
+Reservations cancelled 30-59 days prior to retreat are subject to a cancellation fee in the amount of 50%.
+Reservations cancelled less than 29 days are non-refundable.

 WHAT TO BRING